jewelsea/javafx-websocket-test/README.md

 (i.e. thread and connection resources are not shared or reused between tasks).
 For high traffic communication it would be recommended to use a different implementation which reuses such resources.

+WebSocket endpoints are defined as annotated endpoints as documented in the specification for [JSR-356: Java API for WebSockets](https://jcp.org/en/jsr/detail?id=356).

 *Sample Screenshot*